Below are profiles of some of our current and recent students.

 Newcastle as a city is absolutely fantastic.
 The shopping is great, it’s easy to get around, the people are friendly and the nightlife is super.
 It has everything a large city like London has to offer but condensed making it easier to get around.
 Within 10 minutes drive you can be out in the countryside and go on a leisurely stroll.
 The beach can be reached using the metro transport system, which can take you to the central station, airport or even Sunderland.

 James is now employed as a Design/Project Engineer for a local company that designs and builds mechanical mine field clearance equipment.
 You can see his case study on the Prospects graduate careers website.

-" This year I am representing Northern Ireland in the British finals of The Big Bang and running for Britain's Young Engineer of the Year.
+In 2013 I represented Northern Ireland in the British finals of The Big Bang and running for Britain's Young Engineer of the Year.
 This has taken up a lot of preparation time but the prospects that maybe come from it are great.
 The University has been very supportive of me taking part in this, allowing me time off to attend.

 When completing my UCAS form, I chose six universities that had a good reputation and a high performing Mechanical Engineering department.
 I only chose Universities that participated in Formula Student, as I knew from an early stage that I would like to be involved in a Formula student team.
 When I visited the six universities, Newcastle shone out.
 I loved the location of the University; a five minute walk from the engineering building and you find yourself in the main shopping area of Newcastle; twenty minutes on the Metro you can be at the beach, and a half an hour drive and you can be out in the county side.
 The best of all scenarios.
 I found the students and lecturers particularly approachable and helpful in Mechanical Engineering at Newcastle, which confirmed to me that Newcastle was the right university for me.